- Top charities

 Our primary focus is to identify and analyze charities that we feel represent the best available giving opportunities.
 This includes following the progress of charities to which we direct significant funding so that we can evaluate how well the funding was used and how the organization would likely use additional funding in the future.

-In 2012, we determined that we did not have the capacity to publish updates for our "standout" organizations, and as of November 2012, have decided to discontinue the practice of publishing a list of "non-top-rated standout organizations."
+In 2012, we determined that we did not have the capacity to publish updates for our "standout" organizations and decided to discontinue the practice of publishing a list of "non-top-rated standout organizations."